canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 ~~~~~~~~~~~~~~~~~~

 As mentioned previously, this field is where we specify the **source package
 name**.
-The bold mention is on purpose, as the Ubuntu Security Team tracks
+The Ubuntu Security Team tracks vulnerabilities and patch them in
-vulnerabilities and patch them in source packages.
-Binary packages (those that
+source packages.
+Binary packages (those that you install with ``apt-get``)
-you install with ``apt-get``) is what is generated from building a source
+is what is generated from building a source package.
-package.

 Even though tracking source packages and having reports for them makes the
 Ubuntu Security Team's life easier, for users, they care about binary